openforge-sh/liboqs-node/README.md

 ### ⚠️ Important Notice

-**This library is meant for research, prototyping, and experimentation.** While the underlying liboqs library is well-maintained by the Open Quantum Safe project, both projects carry important caveats:
+**This library is meant for research, prototyping, and experimentation.** While the underlying LibOQS library is well-maintained by the Open Quantum Safe project, both projects carry important caveats:

 - Most post-quantum algorithms have not received the same level of scrutiny as traditional cryptography
 - Algorithm support may change rapidly as research advances